-Hazen Research, Inc. performed gold characterization work on products they prepared from a heavy liquid separation test program performed on Livengood samples during late 2006 and early 2007 (Hazen Research Inc. 2007), minus 500-mesh slimes from one set of heavy-liquid separation were fire assayed for gold and silver.
-The products from the other set were used for the mineralogical examination.
-To concentrate the gold even further, the sink product and the minus 500-mesh slimes were panned.
+Hazen Research, Inc. performed gold characterization work on products they prepared from a heavy liquid separation test program performed on Livengood samples during late 2006 and early 2007 (Hazen Research Inc. letter report dated February 7, 2007, Subject: Characterization of Livengood Gold Ore, Hazen Project 10504).

 The samples were ground to minus 35 mesh for gravity separation.
-The minus 35-mesh material was first wet-screened at 500 mesh (25 μ m).
+The minus 35-mesh material was first wet-screened at 500 mesh ( $25 \mu m$ ).
 The minus 35- plus 500-mesh product was split in half, and each half was separated with heavy liquid at a density of 2.96 to upgrade the heavy minerals plus the gold to enhance detection of the gold.
-The float (tailings), sink (concentrate), and the unseparated
+The float (tailings), sink (concentrate), and the unseparated minus 500-mesh slimes from one set of heavy-liquid separation were fire assayed for gold and silver.
+The products from the other set were used for the mineralogical examination.
+To concentrate the gold even further, the sink product and the minus 500-mesh slimes were panned.